urbinacity/accounting_notebook/README.md

 ### Running the app

-Binary files have been inclued for modern platforms, to start the app, simply go to the directory and run the approppiate version, for example:<br />
+Binary files have been included for modern platforms, to start the app, simply go to the directory and run the approppiate version, for example:<br />
 - cd accounting_notebook
 - ./server.go-linux-amd64